 Who Qualifies for a Title Loan?

 In our guide on how to get a title loan we detail how to determine whether or not you are a good candidate for a title loan.
-We also go over how to figure out what you should borrow.
+We also go over how to figure out how much you should borrow.
 If you visit lender’s sites, you’ll find the push is to get you to borrow the maximum amount you qualify for.
 In fact, you’ll find plenty of “how much cash can I get” forms promising the most cash.
 Just remember, the higher the loan, the more it will cost in interest to repay.
+Generally, it is a good idea to borrow only what you need to cover your urgent expense.

 How do Bad Credit Title Loans work?

-As mentioned, there is no credit check with most Title Loans, including loans from Fast Title Lenders.
+As mentioned, there is no credit check with most Title Loans.
 A bad credit title loan works the same way any other title loan works.
-A bad credit title loan is simply a title loan with a lender that does not check your credit.
-Your vehicle is your credit.
+A bad credit title loan is simply a title loan with a lender that either does not check your credit or does not use the credit score as a factor for approving the loan.
+In these cases your vehicle is your credit.
 This means you can get a title loan with:

 - Bad Credit